skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

     * ALU = A (which is ALU at t0) + B
     * BUS = ALU (which is ALU at t0) + B
   * This is basically BUS += b at each clock cycle
-* If we only have LEDs hooked up to the bus, we can debug B++, A++, B--, A-- in a similar fashion
+* If we only have LEDs hooked up to the bus, we can debug B++, A++, and B-- in a similar fashion
   * 1 clear the contents of both registers
-  * Load all 1s to one register (by having high load and nobody enabling the bus)
+  * Load all 1s to register A (by having high load and nobody enabling the bus)
-  * Load all 1s except the least significant bit (by connecting that bit on the bus to ground) of the other register
+  * Load all 1s except the least significant bit (by connecting that bit on the bus to ground) in register B
-  * The sum should be 00000001
+  * The subtraction should be \\(-1 --2 = 1\\)
-  * Clear both registers and load the BUS onto the register that you want to test (and its connection with the ALU)
+  * Clear both registers and load the BUS (which has number 1) onto the register that you want to test (and its connection with the ALU)
   * Peform the steps mentioned at the beginning of this section, and do all permutations of (A/B clear, the other with 1) x sum/subtract
+  * A-- cannot be tested since only the sign of B can be changed with the SU signal
 * Then you can also utilize the random D-latch starting values to generate test cases from those random boot register values with almost no setup costs.

 ![404]({{ site.url }}/images/8bit/alu/test.PNG)